August 2019 News At Put-in-Bay!

 You Might Need Their Services

-For the last several years, we have not had a window cleaning or carpet cleaning ad in the paper.
-In this issue we do.
-The ad for Whitmore’s Window Cleaning on page 40 – B16 says they offer both inside and outside window cleaning, plus screen repair and cleaning, something we’ve never had an ad for.
+For several years, we have not had a window or carpet cleaning ad in the paper.
+In this issue, we do.
+The ad for Whitmore’s Window Cleaning on pages 40 – B16 says they offer both inside and outside window cleaning, plus screen repair and cleaning, something we’ve never had an ad for.
 Whitmore’s also advertises carpet cleaning, furniture cleaning, power washing, gutter cleaning, and chandelier cleaning.

 North Bass Airport Gets Grant

 The North Bass Island Airport is one of several airports in Ohio to be awarded a grant for infrastructure improvements.
 The airport received $2,338,861 to rehabilitate a runway and an apron.
 In all, more than $3 billion was allotted through the Airport Improvement Program for airports across the United States.
 According to the Federal Aviation Administration, a total of 276 grants were given out to 264 airports in 45 states, the Pacific Islands, and the District of Columbia.
 Some of the best news to hit North Bass Since the Put-in-Bay news of March 2010

 New Full-Time Seasonal Officer Put-in-Bay welcomes new seasonal full-time police officer Henry Brettrager.
 Mayor Jessica Dress recently swore Officer Brettrager in, and Chief Riddle issued him his new badge.
 Officer Brettrager comes to the island with over 30 years of law enforcement experience, and he also teaches at several Ohio police academies.
 Welcome aboard

 Lake Level Update